bdwain/SettlersOfCatan/README.md

 6. Copy config/database.yml.example to database.yml and fill in your db info.

 7. Do whatever set up you need to install your database.
 You should be able to open the database terminal with the username and password you specify in database.yml.
 I used mysql, which just required

     sudo apt-get install mysql-server

-8. Run rake db:create and rake db:schema:load
+8. Run

+    rake db:setup RAILS_ENV=production

-9. Run the server
+9. Run

+    rails server -e production

 ## Other